Sagheer1122/Alpha-Blog-/README.md

 * ...
 =======
 # Alpha-Blog-
-This is a Blog website created using Ruby On rails
+This is a Blog website created on Ruby on Rails
 >>>>>>> c7bfcae96f1a72e468f2380b96e6c1083d1da877